sequelize/sequelize-typescript/README.md

 `NODE_TLS_REJECT_UNAUTHORIZED` has to be set to 0.
 Otherwise the self-signed certificates for the communication with hubject system will not work.

+ ### DB Instances

+ #### max_allowed_packet

+ Since the data size of an evse data import exceeds the `max_allowed_packet` configured for a mysql database, it is necessary to increase this value.
+Therefor an DBParameterGroup has to be configured in the AWS console. (https://forums.aws.amazon.com/thread.jspa?threadID=37852)
+ The currently used parameter group is called `intercharge-db.

 ## Deployment (AWS)